Howrah railway station: Station facilities

 The station is the divisional headquarters for the Eastern Railway.

-The station has 23 platforms.
-Platforms 1 to 16 are located in the old complex, referred to as "Terminal 1".
+The station has 22 platforms.
+Platforms 1 to 15 are located in the old complex, referred to as "Terminal 1".
 It serves the local and long-distance trains of Eastern Railway and local trains of South Eastern Railway.
 Platforms 17 to 23 are in the new complex, referred to as "Terminal 2".
 It serves the long-distance trains of South Eastern Railway.
+Currently Platform No. 8 in "Terminal 1" is the longest in Howrah Station at 961 m, followed by Platform No. 21 in "Terminal 2" which is 930.25 m long & Current Platform No. 1 "Terminal 1" in which is 916 m long.
+Work is going on at Platform No. 1 far end to link the 380 m long Goods Train Platform under Bankim Setu, which is slated to be completed by 2025.
+Once completed Platform No. 1 of Howrah Station "Terminal 1" will measure a staggering 1296 m in length & become the 3rd Longest railway Platform in India & in the World.
+Indian Railways are also constructing Platform No. 16 in "Terminal 1" and Platform No. 24 and 25 in "Terminal 2" as envisioned to expand this railway junction.

 There is a large covered waiting area between the main complex and the platforms and other areas for passengers awaiting connecting trains.
 Free wifi is present at the station.
 In addition, there is a transit passenger facility with dormitory, single-room and double-room accommodation.
 First-class passengers wait in an air-conditioned area with balcony views of the Kolkata Skyline and the Howrah Bridge.

 The station platforms have carriageways for motor vehicles within the complex including two carriageways to platforms 8 and 9 for Eastern Railway and to platforms 21 and 22 for South Eastern Railway.
 Flyovers at the ends of the platforms allow motor vehicles to exit the complex quickly.

 Sampath Rail Yatri Niwas and Regional Rail Museum are a part of "Terminal 2" Howrah station complex.